Graduate Student Research

 - An active undergraduate Children’s Literature program that offers excellent teaching opportunities for PhD students

 - Faculty strengths in American and British studies, queer studies, ecocriticism, ethnography, musicology, readership/literacy studies, and new media

 - The Elizabeth Nesbitt and Nietz Old Textbook Collections (containing children’s literature, materials related to the history of children’s literature, and nineteenth-century schoolbooks)

-- A Childhood Studies lecture series that has brought scholars such as Robin Bernstein, Karen Sanchez-Eppler, Julia Mickenberg, Philip Nel, Karin Westman, Alison Pugh, and Mitsuko Ito
+- A Childhood Studies lecture series that has brought scholars such as Robin Bernstein, Kathryn Bond Stockton, Jack Halberstam, Patricia Crain, Karen Sanchez-Eppler, Julia Mickenberg, Philip Nel, Karin Westman, Mary Celeste Kearney, Lauren Silver, Rebekah Sheldon, Alison Pugh, and Mitsuko Ito

-- Campus visits by authors of children’s and YA books including E. Lockhart and Sarah Dessen
+- Visits by authors of children’s and YA books including E. Lockhart, Jonathan Auxier, Daniel Kraus, Julie Murphy, and Sarah Dessen

 - An active Children's Literature and Childhood Studies reading group